 - nausea and vomiting.

-It may be possible to close up the bowel during the surgery, but some people may need a stoma.
-Sometimes a stoma is made ‘upstream’ from the obstruction to relieve the blockage to allow time for staging scans of the cancer or chemoradiotherapy before surgery, to make sure the cancer is removed appropriately.
+It may be possible to rejoin the bowel during the surgery, but some people may need a stoma.
+Sometimes a stoma is made "upstream" from the obstruction to relieve the blockage and to allow time for staging scans of the cancer or chemoradiation before surgery, to make sure the cancer is removed completely.

 If you are unable to have surgery or a stent, you may be given medicine to help control the symptoms of a bowel obstruction.